alwalxed/qafiyah/README.md

 # Qafiyah | قافية

-A free, open-source Arabic poetry database and platform featuring 944K+ verses from 932 poets across 10 eras.
+Open-source Arabic poetry DB and website with 944K+ verses by 932 poets from 10 eras.
 Built with Nextjs, Hono, and Supabase.

 ## 📑 Table of Contents